 Q: Where can I find information about private water supplies?

 Local Authorities are legally required to maintain registers of private water supplies in their area.
-You should always check with relevant local authorities.
+Contact the Environmental Health department of the relevant Local Authority.